App Development Cost: How to Estimate Your Mobile App Project

 Case 2: Wireframes

-In this case a client has wireframes or so-called mockups that show the overall principles of the app’s business logic.
-In other words, wireframes show screens, functions, and their relations.
+In this case, a client has wireframes or so-called mockups that show the overall principles of the app’s business logic.
+In other words, wireframes show screens, functions, and their relationships.

 This document, however, is different from a technical specification because it contains only general information and lacks details.
 It may be interpreted in various ways.
 Let me explain with a simple example.